microsoft/coyote/docs/_learn/overview/benefits.md

 Coyote allows you to develop with confidence!
 That confidence comes from having your code changes be backed by powerful testing.
-This has allowed teams to move at a faster pace, often finishing features in a fraction of the time compared to developing with legacy techniques where the uncertainity of vetting corner-cases (especially with concurrency, failures, etc.) weighs you down heavily.
+This has allowed teams to move at a faster pace, often finishing features in a fraction of the time compared to developing with legacy techniques where the uncertainty of vetting corner-cases (especially with concurrency, failures, etc.) weighs you down heavily.
 The confidence also results in better performant code because Coyote helps you validate even highly-concurrent designs.